makrai/notes/kashyapi21-repr-learn-cluster.md

   * we experiment with clustering datasets containing numerous small clustering examples instead of a single instance of a large clustering problem
 * It is challenging to derive training signals directly from the clustering ground truth or a clustering evaluation metric because the clustering process is discrete
-  * ie a function that estimates the clustering quality of a random partition of the input data is not continuous and hence nondifferentiable
+  * ie a function that estimates the clustering quality of a random partition of the input data is not continuous and hence non-differentiable
   * most supervised algorithms rely on gradient-based optimization algorithms, => it is difficult for them to orchestrate a useful training process
   * So far some continuous approximation of the clustering problem is used as discussed earlier to bypass the core optimization issue
 * gradient approximation method, blackbox backpropagation (Vlastelica+ 2019) for combinatorial problems that finds solution in a discrete space
   * We leverage their findings by molding the clustering problem into a